nettings/medianet/README.md

 media operation.

 Each installation step is a separate script that can be read as a HOWTO for accomplishing a particular task.
+All changes to the base system are made via sybolic links into the `/medianet/overlay` tree, so you can always see at a glance which aspects of the underlying RaspiOS have been tweaked, and how.
-Symlinking customized files into the base distribution rather than overwriting files will make modifications obvious and will help you customize or improve the system for your own needs.
+This will help you customize or improve the system for your own needs.

 ## Updating your system